YeeTone/YeeTone.github.io/index.md

 # Hi, are you coding?

-Yeetone Wang is an undergraduate student at the Department of [CSE](http://cse.sustech.edu.cn/) in [SUSTech](https://sustech.edu.cn/en/), whose supervisor is [Prof. Yepang LIU](https://yepangliu.github.io/).
+YeeTone Wang is an undergraduate student at the Department of [CSE](http://cse.sustech.edu.cn/) in [SUSTech](https://sustech.edu.cn/en/), whose supervisor is [Prof. Yepang LIU](https://yepangliu.github.io/).
 He is a member of [SUSTech Software Quality Lab(SQLab)](https://sqlab-sustech.github.io/index.html).
 His research is mainly focus on Software Engineering and Automated Testing.